jgmalcolm/jgmalcolm.github.io/map/index.md

 ## Parking

-Our building has pay parking on the ground floor.
+In the map below, our building is marked by the little "home" icon.
+There is pay parking on the ground floor ($5/3hr).
 Free parking is available along Juniper St (blue).
 There are two pay lots at the corners of Peachtree/7th and Peachtree/6th (green).
 There are a few meters on 7th St (red).
 On Sundays, the meters in Midtown are free.

 <a style="a:hover { border-bottom: none }" href="parking.png">
   <img width="100%" src="parking.png" alt="Annotated map">